One Year Later: The Agentic CLI Revolution Revisited

 Junior developers using AI to do senior-level work?
 Absolutely happened.

-But it created an unexpected problem we’ll get to in the “What I Got Wrong” section.
-For now, let’s celebrate: The expertise gap did narrow significantly.
+But it created the problem we’ll get to in the surprises section.

 🤦 What I Got Spectacularly Wrong